Six-year-old girl strangled, corpse raped by security guard in Uttarakhand

 The guard strangulated the girl when she started to scream.
 After she died, he raped her barely 600 metres from the spot where her parents were, the official said.

-The police have promised further action if their investigation reveals the involvement of a second accused.
+The police have promised of further action if their investigation reveals the involvement of a second accused.
 The body has been sent for a post-mortem examination.

 Last July, five boys between the ages of nine and 14 gang-raped an eight-year-old girl in Uttarakhand's Sahaspur after watching a pornographic movie.
 Earlier this year, a four-year-old girl was sexually assaulted by a juvenile relative in Uttarakhand's Tehri district.